-If a student also requires a Health Care Plan to manage their medical condition, please advise the Head Teacher Wellbeing, Year Adviser and front office staff prior to their commencement t school so that a plan is developed to support the student.
+If a student also requires a Health Care Plan to manage their medical condition, please advise the Head Teacher Wellbeing, Year Advisor and front office staff so that a plan is developed to support the student.

 SOCIAL MEDIA @ MILLER

 Miller Technology High School recognises the importance of communication to build a strong and supportive school community.
 Through our official school presences on Facebook, Instagram and YouTube, we promote upcoming events, share successes, and showcase photos and videos from the many exciting things that happen here at Miller.